BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ### Contacts

  Since senders can safely use the same static address for multiple payments, it is natural for them to want to store these for future use.
-Contacts are a great way to store them in terms that users can intuit: names and faces/images.
+Contacts are a great way to do this in terms that users can intuit: names and faces/images.
 The [contacts](/guide/daily-spending-wallet/contacts/) page here provides good guidance about the topic.

- Silent payments (along with bolt-12) present a great opportunity to centre payments UX in terms of people instead of addresses, something that was not advisable before due to issues with on-chain address reuse.
+ Silent payments (along with bolt-12) allow applications the ability to base payments UX around people instead of addresses, something that was not advisable before due to issues with on-chain address reuse.

 {% include image-gallery.html pages = page.images_contacts %}

-#### Sender-id (or sender contacts)
+{% include tip/tip.html %}

-With labels and static addresses, the receiver can create contacts for parties they only receive bitcoin from, such as employers or customers.
-This is useful for invoicing, tracking payments, coin selection and further data analysis for businesses.
+ Contacts are not just for sending, the receiver can create contacts for parties they only receive bitcoin from.
+When they share a labelled static addresses with others, such as employers or customers, creating a contact can help invoicing, tracking payments and even coin selection data analysis.

+{% include tip/close.html %}

 ## Setup

 Applications can take a variety of approaches to set up and communicate silent payment wallets.
-Features such as reusable address or sender-id could be introduced and explained to users during the setup process.
+Benefits of silent payments such as Contacts and auto-labelling can be explained during setup.
 Some wallets may use unique or significant locations (mobile widget, custom app logos, watch faces) to house this static address for easy retrieval, and may highlight the same during setup.

 {% include image-gallery.html pages = page.images_sp-onboarding %}

-Silent payment wallets may or may not be set up as [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and/or [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallets, since the protocol does not require these.
-Since silent payments introduce a new model & primitives (such as spend key, scan key), the setup process might be a good opportunity to introduce some of these as needed without overloading the user.
+Silent payment wallets may or may not be set up as [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and/or [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallets since the protocol does not require these.

 ## Sending